xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 ------------

-_Please also read our [Design Principles](https://flutter.io/design-principles/) which includes our code review philosophy, and our code of conduct._
+_Please also read our [Design Principles](https://flutter.io/design-principles/) which includes our code review philosophy and our code of conduct._

 This style guide describes the preferred style for code written as part of the Flutter project (the framework itself and all our sample code).
 Flutter application developers